-With the story in today’s news of Hostess Brands threatening liquidation of its company and the future of the 500 million Twinkies that are baked–I mean manufactured–each year at stake, I present this piece about our snack food lives again.
+With the story in today’s news of Hostess Brands threatening liquidation of its company and the future of the 500 million Twinkies that are baked–I mean manufactured–each year at stake, I present again this piece about our snack food lives.
 I wrote this piece in January 2012 when Hostess filed in bankruptcy court for Chapter 11 protection.
-On the surface the story is about labor costs, unions, workers rights and the economy, but mixed into the batter are issues about our health care costs (once again) and changes in American food consciousness and its effects on the industry and the economy.
+On the surface, the story is about labor costs, unions, workers’ rights, and the economy, but mixed into the batter are issues about our health care costs (once again) and changes in American food consciousness and its effects on the industry and the economy.
 However, it still remains to be seen if Ding Dong, the Twinkie is truly dead.
-I dare to say I doubt it, but as you will read below, Carlos Barrios’ interpretations on the 2012 Mayan prophesies deserve heeding as the calendar is shortly set to begin its next cycle.
+I dare to say I doubt it, but as you will read below, Carlos Barrios’ interpretations of the 2012 Mayan prophesies deserve heeding as the calendar is shortly set to begin its next cycle.

 Recently, I read about someone who was working on an environmental project in the Maldives.
 After a day of difficult field work, the writer said the group enjoyed kicking back by relaxing on a boat and enjoying a snack of faur.
 Ah yes, faur, that local favorite made from betel leaves, cloves and nuts.

 Now, of course we here–here being the US of A–do snack on some natural foods like fruits and nuts, but in thinking about the Maldivians floating in those beautiful turquoise waters of the Indian Ocean and about other cultures as well, I got to wondering, what would be our native snack if one day all of the giant snack food manufacturers just got so sick of themselves they just fell down belly up.